BioModelTools/ModelAnalysis/README.md

   - Transfer moiety: One product is a substring of a reactant and another reactant appears as a product with the difference between the first reactant and product.
+  - Add, remove, transfer Pi moiety: Looks for "p" at the beginning or end of a name.
   - Complex formation: At least two reactants appear as a substring ofone product.
   - Complex disassociation: Two products, when concatenated, form one reactant.
   - Catalyzed reaction: One or more species appears as both a reactant and a product.